Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-pipeline.md

 - In the `Dashboard`, create a `New Item`.

-- Now, enter `item name` as Jenkin-Maven and selct Maven project as shown below and click on **OK**.
+- Now, enter `item name` as Jenkin-Maven and selct Maven project as shown below and click on `OK`.

-- Here, under `general` section:
+- Under `general` section:
-    - I gave the description of the project.
+    - I gave the `description` of the project.
     - Under `Source Code Management` I checked the `Git` option and provided the [Github URl](https://github.com/jenkins-docs/simple-java-maven-app).
 This helps jenkins to know where to fetch the project from.

 - Under `Build Triggers`: